 Br.
 Gosch spent nine years working with Chicago youth at the Howard Area Center, but he would return to teaching, both at Bishop Gorman High School in Las Vegas and later at Saint Viator High School, before going back to the field of social work, at Cristo Rey St. Martin College Prep in Waukegan.

-Just last year, Br.
+In 2017, Br.
 Gosch began a new ministry with Fr.
 Corey Brost, CSV, which brings together much of his experience in teaching and social work, with his passion for accompanying young people.

 Together, they run the Viator House of Hospitality, which offers a supportive environment to young immigrant men seeking asylum.